jackmb/Scrier/README.md

+# Note: Scrier is defunct now.
+Discord integrated the ability to play intro audio clips natively, without the need to invite a bot to your server.
+Thank you to all my friends who used Scrier while it was required for intro functionality.

 # Scrier

 A scrier, in fantasy and folklore, is one who can see beyond the limitations of thier eyes and circumstance - often through the use of a scrying tool like a crystal ball.